-- A. At the end of the pay period following notification of loss of exclusive recognition by the Union. - B. At the end of the pay period an employee separates from the Employer or permanently moves to a position not included within the unit of recognition.

-- C. At the first complete pay period after written notification is received from the Union that an employee is no longer a member in good standing. - D. Upon receipt of a properly completed SF-1188, at the beginning of the first pay period one (1) calendar year after the employee's dues have been withheld, or if the allotment is not revoked at the end of the first year it has been in effect; any subsequent revocation will be effective on the first pay period beginning on or after 1 March provided the revocation is received in the Civilian Pay Office prior to 1 March.
-Revocations shall be received only during the month prior to the revocation period.
+- A. At the end of the pay period following notification of loss of exclusive recognition by the Union. - B. At the end of the pay period an employee separates from the Employer or permanently moves to a position not included within the unit of recognition. - C. At the first complete pay period after written notification is received from the Union that an employee is no longer a member in good standing. - D. Dues allotments can be cancelled any time after the beginning of the first pay period one (1) calendar year after the employee's dues have been withheld upon the completion of an SF-1188.
+The cancellation shall be effective the pay period following receipt in the Civilian Pay Office.
 The Union shall be provided a copy of the revocation form by the Employer within one pay period of receipt.